-* Make sure your breasts are lubricated before pumping them.
-Lansinoh, olive oil and even your own breast milk works well for this; this will also help for sore nipples. (don not use your own milk if you suspect a thrush infection – it could make it worse!)
+Make certain that your breasts are lubricated before pumping.
+Lansinoh, olive oil, and even your own breast milk will work well for this; this will also help for sore nipples.
+(Do not use your own milk, if you suspect a thrush infection – it could make it worse!)

-* Extra flanges and bottles can help so that you do not need to wash them immediately after pumping.
+Extra flanges and bottles can help, this will reduce the need to wash them immediately after pumping.

 okay if you need to supplement with formula; just keep to your pumping

-schedule and your milk supply with increase.
-Any amount of breast milk
+schedule and your milk supply will increase.
+Any amount of breastmilk